jaynix52/Arch-linux-dual-boot-Win10/README.md

 ![image](https://github.com/user-attachments/assets/2be72e4d-531e-4696-9999-45b08b62f6bd)

-Finally you are free to use arch linux.
+Congrats you have now successfully installed arch linux.
+If you ran into any errors feel free to send a message at jaynix52 discord :D